 Despite Anwyll’s best efforts and curriculum-driven instruction, her students have historically struggled on the exam with a pass rate around 65 percent.
 Students must score a 75/100 to complete the exam.

-In the 2019-2020 academic year, Anwyll, a family and consumer sciences (FACS) teacher, used Emerge with Rubin, our comprehensive online program that guides students through a series of activities that cover email etiquette, resumes, cover letters, job interview prep and more.
+In the 2019-2020 academic year, Anwyll, a family and consumer sciences (FACS) teacher, used Emerge, our comprehensive online program that guides students through a series of activities that cover email etiquette, resumes, cover letters, job interview prep and more.

 When the students sat for the WRS assessment, Anwyll saw a significant improvement.